-With over 80 different sleep disorders, many of them involve making noise while sleeping.
-While you shouldn’t blame your partner for having a sleep disorder, it’s reasonable to expect them to consider treatment options.
+Many sleep disorders involve making noise while sleeping.
+While you shouldn’t blame your partner for having a sleep disorder, it’s reasonable to expect them to consider treatment where it exists.

 Installing proper soundproofing can also be expensive, or a complex DIY task which your landlord might not allow.